-Code sections 2701 and 2702 provide rules for determining whether certain transfers to a family member of interests in corporations, partnerships, and trusts are gifts.
+Sections 2701 and 2702 provide rules for determining whether certain transfers to a family member of interests in corporations, partnerships, and trusts are gifts.
 The rules of section 2704 determine whether the lapse of any voting or liquidation right is a gift.

 Gifts to your spouse.
-You must file a gift tax return if you made any gift to your spouse of a terminable interest that does not meet the exception described in Life estate with power of appointment on page 9 or if your spouse is not a U.S. citizen and the total gifts you made to your spouse during the year exceed \$125,000.
+You must file a gift tax return if you made any gift to your spouse of a terminable interest that does not meet the exception described in Life estate with power of appointment, or if your spouse is not a U.S. citizen and the total gifts you made to your spouse during the year exceed \$134,000.

-You must also file a gift tax return to make the Qualified Terminable Interest Property (QTIP) election described under

-Line 12.
-Election Out of QTIP Treatment of Annuities on page 10.
+You must also file a gift tax return to make the Qualified Terminable Interest Property (QTIP) election described under Line 12.
+Election Out of QTIP Treatment of Annuities.